On the $\mu$-admissible set in the extended affine Weyl groups of $E_6$ and $E_7$: Introduction

 As the conjecture of Kottwitz and Rapoport does not depend on the actual choice of the root datum, our calculations show that $\Adm(\mu)\neq \Perm(\mu)$ holds in general for the considered minuscule coweights of $E_6$ and $E_7$.
 Note that $E_7$ has only one non-trivial dominant minuscule coweight, and in $E_6$ the two non-trivial dominant minuscule coweights are interchanged by an automorphism of the root system of $E_6$.
 Hence we get $\Adm(\mu)\neq \Perm(\mu)$ for all non-trivial minuscule coweights $\mu$ of $E_6$ and $E_7$.
 As $\Adm(\mu)=\Perm(\mu)$ has been proved for minuscule coweights $\mu$ for classical root systems, this finally gives a complete answer to the question on the relation between the $\mu$-admissible and the $\mu$-permissible set for minuscule coweights $\mu$ (note that in the other cases $E_8$, $F_4$ and $G_2$ there are no non-trivial minuscule coweights).

-Of course, it is not clear whether computer calculations can be considered as a proof.
-We need the computer to check $x\not\in \Adm(\mu)$.
-We do this in several different ways and with different software (the CHEVIE-package of GAP as well as Sage).
-We only apply standard functions of these softwares.
-Thus, a mistake in these functions in all the different approaches seems improbable.
+In the first version of this paper the author checked $x\not\in \Adm(\mu)$ only by computer calculations.
+The referee suggested how to prove $w_2\not\leq w_1$ in subsections \ref{xadm16} and \ref{xadm17} by hand, eliminating the need of computer calculations.
+However, in subsection \ref{xadm26} we still present an alternative way for checking $x\not\in \Adm(\mu)$ using the computer software Sage, that does not rely on the characterization of the $\mu$-admissible set by He and Lam.

 The author wants to thank Michael Rapoport for his continuous support.
 Without his encouragement and advice this work would have never been possible.
-Furthermore the author wants to thank Xuhua He for a very helpful conversation, where he pointed out his criterion used in subsections \ref{xadm16} and \ref{xadm17}, and Ulrich Görtz for his helpful comments on earlier versions of this paper.
+Furthermore the author wants to thank Xuhua He for a very helpful conversation, where he pointed out his criterion used in subsections \ref{xadm16} and \ref{xadm17}, as well as Ulrich Görtz and Robert Kottwitz for their helpful comments on earlier versions of this paper.
+Finally the author is very grateful for the reviewers' very useful suggestions including the method for proving $w_2\not\leq w_1$ that is now used in subsections \ref{xadm16} and \ref{xadm17}.